SandySearch/essr-aoc/README.md

 - complete the backend debugging with Google Firebase (currently on a free spark plan).
 - add in the real distance calculations (from stree address).
 There are seveal free services for this but they may be rate limited.
 - add a map view (with Google Maps or OpenStreetMaps)
-- add the account request function (and screen) - something like Goole Forms would work well.
+- add the account request function (and screen) - something like Google Forms would work well.

 Please do contact me directly if you can use or add to this project.